-Clocks are useful element for any UI if used in a proper way.
-Clocks can be used in sites where time is the main concern like some booking sites or some app showing arriving times of train, buses, flights, etc. Clock is basically of two types, Analog and Digital.
+Clocks are useful elements for any UI if used in a proper way.
+Clocks can be used on sites where time is the main concern like some booking sites or some app showing arriving times of trains, buses, flights, etc. The clock is basically of two types, Analog and Digital.
 We will be looking at making a digital one.

 - Step 1: Create a function “showTime”.

 - Step 2: Create an instance of the Date object.

 - Step 3: Using the methods of the Date object get “hours”, “minute” and “seconds”.

 - Step 4: Set AM/PM depending on the hour value.
 The Date object works on the 24-hour format so we change the hour back to 1 when it gets larger than 12.
 The AM/PM also changes according to that.

 - Step 5: Now make a string using the same HH:MM:SS format changing the hour, minute, and a second value with the values, we get from Date object methods.

 - Step 6: Now replace the string variable in the “div” using the innerHTML property.

 - Step 7: To call the function every second use setInterval() method and set the time-interval as 1000ms which is equal to 1s.

 - Step 8: Now call the function at the end to start the function at the exact reloading/rendering time as setInterval() will call first after 1s of rendering.